Vladimir Smirnov (businessman)

+contributed to reducing the threat of nuclear proliferation through the elimination of weapons-grade uranium and its transformation into electricity-producing fuel.

 Education

 He graduated in 1980 from the Leningrad Institute of Aviation Instrument Production, where he majored in electromechanical engineering.
+After graduating, Smirnov worked as an engineer and junior researcher at the Leningrad Institute of Aviation Instrument Production.

 Later he gained a PhD in Technical Sciences (1986) and in Economics (2000).

+The Leningrad Institute of Aviation Instrument Production (today the Saint Petersburg State University of Aerospace Instrumentation) was founded in 1941.
+It is a well-known center aimed for training of certified specialists in various fields such as advanced aerospace information systems.
+The first artificial satellite in 1957, Yuri Gagarin’s flight in 1961 and the successful launch of Buran spacecraft in 1988 are among the achievements of Soviet astronautics accomplished due to the university's staff, students and graduates.
+More than 600 students from 39 countries are studying at the university and students and staff regularly participate in exchange programs and internships.
+US, Canada, Italy, France, Spain, Finland and China are just a few countries the university cooperates with.

 Smirnov is also the author of ten inventions and 45 scientific papers.
-In 1988, he became the youngest Senior Researcher at the Leningrad Institute of Aviation Instrument Production.
+In 1988, he became the youngest senior researcher at the Leningrad Institute of Aviation Instrument Production.
 In 1988 he was awarded the State Science and Technology Prize for Young Researchers.
 The prize was donated to the Peace Foundation.

 Early career

-In 1990 he established one of Saint Petersburg's first joint ventures (with German partners), the real estate development company Inform-Future, which built the city's first office centre for foreign companies.
+In 1990, he established one of Saint Petersburg's first joint ventures with German partners, the real estate development company Inform-Future, which built the city's first office centre for foreign companies.